louisponet/blog/content/posts/icc_1_seqlock/index.md

 ```

 ### Starting Point
-We use the `SeqLock` code we implemented above, leading to the following latency timings for a single consumer (left) and 5 consumers (right):
+We use the `SeqLock` code we implemented above as the initial point, leading to the following latency timings for a single consumer (left) and 5 consumers (right):

 ![](consumer_latency_initial.png#noborder "initial_consumer_latency")
 *Fig 3.
 Initial Consumer Latency*